DAY 1&2 OF THE KIWI EXPERIENCE

 NEVER HAVE I EVER

-There is a limit to what can be done here but a good opportunity to socialize so we headed back to the glamping tents where a few of us decided to play a game of never have I ever.
-We were running out of ideas so everyone just resorts to ridiculous questions.
-Well one fella said never have I ever been with a family member and didn’t the Dutch girl drink!
+There is a limit to what can be done here, but a good opportunity to socialize, so we headed back to the glamping tents, where a few of us decided to play a game of never have I ever.
+We were running out of ideas, so everyone just resorted to ridiculous questions.
+Well, one fella said Never have I ever been with a family member and didn’t the Dutch girl drink!
 Haha!
-We couldn’t believe it and each of us were laughing and the other girls were in complete disbelief.
-She said it wasn’t a blood relation, 2nd cousin or something but gave us all a good laugh regardless
+We couldn’t believe it, and each of us was laughing, and the other girls were in complete disbelief.
+She said it wasn’t a blood relation, 2nd cousin or something, but gave us all a good laugh regardless

 KARANGAHAKE GORGE